Life Insurance Licensing

 How much can you make as an insurance agent?

-The pay structure for life insurance agents depends on your work environment.
-If you are an independent insurance sales agent, you are often paid on commission.
-This means that you earn a percentage of the insurance sales that you make.
-Your income is based on how much business you bring in for your firm or company.
-Some companies pay their insurance sales agents a preset salary or a combination of salary and commission.
-This can help offset the high fluctuations in income that a commission-only pay structure can have.
-The Bureau of Labor Statistics reports that insurance agents working in health and medical insurance carrier firms can expect to earn a median income of $65,180 per year.
+If you are an independent insurance sales agent, you are often paid on commission, meaning that you earn a percentage of the insurance sales that you make and your income is based on how much business you bring in for your firm or company.
+As of recent reports, insurance agents working in health and medical insurance carrier firms can expect to earn a median income of $65,180 per year.
 Those working at insurance agencies and brokerages tend to make a little bit less, a median income of $49,000 annually, but this is not always the case.
-Bonuses and commission percentage can have a large impact on the overall earnings potential of an insurance agent.
-The income that a life insurance sales agent brings home can vary widely, especially when it is based on commission only.